Skip to main content

 CenturyLink (Quantum Fiber) operates from its headquarters in Monroe, LA, serving customers in select areas where fiber infrastructure has been deployed.
 Tds provides service throughout its coverage area, with availability varying significantly by location.

 Availability varies significantly even within a provider's service area.
-CenturyLink (Quantum Fiber) is expanding its fiber network but currently serves limited geographic areas, with availability concentrated in specific cities and neighborhoods, while Tds serves specific geographic regions, with availability varying considerably even within its stated service area.
+CenturyLink (Quantum Fiber) is expanding its fiber network but currently serves limited geographic areas, with availability concentrated in specific cities.
+Neighborhoods, while Tds serves specific geographic regions, with availability varying considerably even within its stated service area.
 Urban and suburban areas typically enjoy access to multiple providers and technologies, while rural locations may have limited options.

 Contract Terms & Fees: Understanding Commitments